-Nick Rowley is an Adjunct Professor at the Sydney Democracy Network at the University of Sydney.
+Nick Rowley was an Adjunct Professor at the Sydney Democracy Network at the University of Sydney until 2017.

 From March 2004 to January 2006, Nick worked at 10 Downing Street as an advisor to Prime Minister Tony Blair.
 In this role he oversaw all domestic and international climate policy and was part of a small team advising the British Prime Minister on climate change prior to the G8 Summit at Gleneagles in July 2005.
 From 1995 to 2004 Nick was advisor to Bob Carr, Premier of NSW working primarily on policy on the environment, urban development and medical research.

 From 2006 to 2009 Nick was the Strategic Director of the Copenhagen Climate Council: an affiliation of climate scientists, business CEOs and policy practitioners brought together to make the case for a more adequate global climate treaty in 2009.
 He was also also a director of Kinesis: a business focussed on achieving measurable emissions reductions for private and government clients.
 For nine months prior to the introduction of the then Australian government's Clean Energy Future package of measures (including the carbon price, Climate Change Authority and Clean Energy Finance Corporation Nick worked as an Assistant Secretary in the Department of Climate Change responsible for the communications of effective climate policy.